PTiagorio/blockchain-for-iot/Cloud/README.md

 ## Cloud Pathway Explained

 *RaspEstatico* is waiting for an event to be triggered by the blockchain network, when that happens, the *RaspEstatico* connects to the Cloud through **AWS IoT Core**, publishing a Message Queuing Telemetry Transport (MQTT) which contains the desired direction.
-Then, the **AWS IoT Greengrass** has a topic subscription for each direction and a corresponding **AWS Lambda** function, which runs locally in the GoPiGo to move it.
+Then, the **AWS IoT Greengrass** has a topic subscription for each direction and a corresponding **AWS Lambda** function, which runs locally in the GoPiGo to move it (using the concept of [Edge Computing](https://www.cloudflare.com/learning/serverless/glossary/what-is-edge-computing/)).

 ![Cloud Pathway](/Cloud/Images/image10.png "Cloud Pathway")